imhotepper/polymer_ing/_labs/Lab. 6. Routing/_docs/Lab. Lazy Loading.md

 lab, you can copy and paste a version from the _solution folder from the last exercise, this can be found in './Lab.
 6. Routing/_solution/Lab.
 Routing/index.html'.

 Make sure that the current setup works.
-Ask the instructor for help if you not have a valid setup.
+Ask the instructor for help if you do not have a valid setup.

 ### Step 2.
 Refactor the pages into elements
 Add two files to your current directory.
 Name them 'vote-page' and 'details-page' respectively.